dudleycodes/UnitTestExhibits/golang/readme.md

 ## Code Coverage

-> Remember: the *only* absolute conclusion that can be made from code coverage is that code with zero coverage isn't unit tested at all.
+> Remember: the *only* absolute conclusion that can be made is that code with zero coverage isn't unit tested at all.
 Code coverage does not guarantee the unit tests themselves are accurate and/or comprehensive.

 | Action                        | Command                                     | Notes                                                                        |
 | ----------------------------- | ------------------------------------------- | ---------------------------------------------------------------------------- |